-As a specimen of the new ceremonies, to which Laud sacrificed his own quiet and that of the nation, it may not be amiss to relate those, which he was accused of employing in the consecration of St. Catherine's church, and which were the object of such general scandal and offence.
+As a specimen of the new ceremonies, to which Laud sacrificed his own quiet and that of the nation, it may not be amiss to relate those, which he was accused of employing in the consecration of St. Catherine's Church, and which were the object of such general scandal and offence.

 On the bishop's approach to the west door of the church, a loud voice cried, Open, open, ye everlasting doors, that the king of glory may enter in!
-Immediately the doors of the church slew open, and the bishop entered.
-Falling upon his knees, with eyes elevated and arms expanded, he uttered these words: This place is holy; the ground is holy: In the name of the father, son, and holy ghost, I pronounce it holy.
+Immediately the doors of the Church slew open, and the bishop entered.
+Falling upon his knees, with eyes elevated and arms expanded, he uttered these words: This place is holy; the ground is holy: In the name of the Father, Son, and Holy Ghost, I pronounce it holy.

-Going towards the chancel, he, several times, took up from the floor some of the dust, and threw it into the air.
-When he approached, with his attendants, near to the communion-table, he bowed frequently towards it: And on their return, they went round the church, repeating as they marched along, some of the psalms:
+Going towards the chancel, he, several times, took up from the floor some of the dust, and threw it in the air.
+When he approached, with his attendants, near to the communion table, he bowed frequently towards it: And on their return, they went round the church, repeating as they marched along, some of the psalms: And then said a form of prayer, which concluded with these words; We consecrate this church, and separate it unto thee as holy ground, not to be profaned any more to common uses.